LMuchapirei/ExpenseTrek/ExpenseTrek/README.md

-#  Continue @18:00 minutes
+#  Continue @episode 3

-the other to do swipe actions 9:03
+the other to do swipe actions Done the other to do is the lock and local auth iOS